 - Clear contact paper

 1. First, print and cut out your snow globe template.
 Use your template to cut out the top in black pastel paper or cardstock and the bottom out of colorful cardstock.
 If you are using black construction paper instead of drawing paper, your chalk pastels may not be as bright.

 2. If your kids have not used pastels before, have them practice with them on some scrap paper.
 They can try making simple lines, blending two colors together with their fingers, and using the long edge of the pastel to create texture.

 3. Once kids are familiar with drawing with pastels, they can go ahead and create their snow globe art.
 Have them start with the snow.

-We wanted our snow globes extra fun and colorful so made the snow with bright blues, pinks, and purples.
+We wanted our snow globes extra fun and colorful so we made the snow with bright blues, pinks, and purples.
 Kids can try blending the snow colors together with their fingers to create some interesting textures.

 Next, they can move on to their snowman, using any color they like.
 I love the bright pink one!
 Have your kids dress their snowman in a hat, scarf, mittens, or whatever accessory they choose.

 Finally, kids can add in a tree and some colorful snowflakes to finish off designing their snow globe.